Part 3 of our 2017 Association Communications Benchmarking Study series

 - In online media, such as a newsletter or website, prominently link to the digital edition of the magazine (don’t make members look for it) and refer to what exciting editorial will be featured in upcoming issues.

-- Use your social media channels to promote past articles of your magazine or newsletter, especially if the topic is a perennial issue.
+- Use your social media channels to promote past articles from your magazine or newsletter, especially if the topic is a perennial issue.
 Graphics earn more attention than just text, so include an exciting image and link directly to the magazine article.

 - Promote your online buyers’ guide, digital edition or mobile app in your magazine and newsletter with a small blurb explaining its benefits.